API Reference

 429 — Rate limited

 Fix: Back off and retry.
-The default ceiling is 60 requests per 60-second sliding window per wallet/IP — use the X-RateLimit-Reset header to time retries rather than a fixed backoff.
+The default ceiling is 60 requests per 60-second fixed window per identified client (10 for the shared "unknown" bucket when neither a wallet nor a source IP can be derived) — use the X-RateLimit-Reset header or the Retry-After header to time retries rather than a fixed backoff.
 See Rate Limits.